stanska/DBMigrationPlayground/README.md

 ### Generate Initial State Script

-SQL Server Management Studio does provide tools to assist with this, but I found it took me a while to get all the right settings to export things the way I wanted, in a way that would allow DbUp to repeatedly apply these changes without error.
+SQL Server Management Studio does provide tools to assist with this, but it  may took a while to get all the right settings to export things in a way that would allow DbUp to repeatedly apply these changes without error.

 Right click on the **database**, select tasks, **Generate scripts** Select which ones you want (procs, functions, views, etc).
 Select tables, views, procedures separately and keep them in a separate file.

+On the output path selection page, click on **Advanced**.
+There are two important settings you need to be careful of:

++ Set Script USE DATABASE = false if you want to specify the DB upfront as a parameter
++ Check for object existence = true
++ Chose CREATE or DROP script.
+Store them separately, the down script is helpful for rolling back state.
++ Data can be generated as part of the create table option.
+The option to include data inserts is **Types of data to script** -> **Data only**.

+For easier diff you can select **Save as** ANSI text.

-Naming conventions are always helpful:
+### Naming conventions are always helpful
 TODO:PascalCase or snake_case naming convention

 + [Scripts/Up/00001.create_tables_initial_state.sql](DBUpMigrationPlayground/Scripts/00001.create_tables_initial_state.sql)